-- Developing a comprehensive response playbook for ransomware.
-It is essential that institutions have a firm stance on their willingness to pay (or not pay) ransom before their systems are compromised.
-Purchasing ransomware insurance is a key aspect of this preparation, as is identifying who will make the ultimate payment decision in the event of a breach. - Establishing minimum cybersecurity standards for all vendors and regularly monitoring them. - Understanding third-party vendor risks associated with cloud-based systems that create new access points to sensitive data.
+- Establishing minimum cybersecurity standards for all vendors and regularly monitoring them. - Understanding third-party vendor risks associated with cloud-based systems that create new access points to sensitive data.
 Such vendors need regular vulnerability assessments, and their internal controls require independent assurance from auditors through service organization controls (SOC) reports.

-With so much data and high-value information at stake, colleges and universities are at an inflection point and should focus on adopting a Zero Trust mindset toward cybersecurity.
+With so much data and high-value information at stake.
+NFPs are at an inflection point and should focus on adopting a Zero Trust mindset toward cybersecurity.
 The Zero Trust security model is increasingly viewed as a viable security approach in the postpandemic world.
-Zero Trust represents a significant mindset shift in which cyber teams assume their systems will be compromised and thus make security decisions based on that assumption, with a focus on the identity, device, data, and context of each entry into the system.6 Of course, adopting such a dynamic response protocol is costly and will require institutions to allocate additional funds for cybersecurity technology and personnel.
+Zero Trust represents a significant mindset shift in which cyber teams assume their systems will be compromised, and thus make security decisions based on that assumption, with a focus on the identity, device, data, and context of each entry into the system.4 Of course, adopting such a dynamic response protocol is costly and will require some NFPs many of which are already resource-constrained to allocate additional funds for cybersecurity technology and personnel.
 To ease this burden and allow security professionals to prioritize matters requiring human intervention, mitigation of lower-level threats and routine testing should be automated.

-To help ensure the institution has a rigorous cybersecurity program, the audit committee should consider the following questions:
+To help ensure the organization has a rigorous cybersecurity program, the audit committee should consider the following questions:

 - Do we have clear insights into our cybersecurity program's maturity, gaps, and threats?
 Does leadership have a prioritized view of additional investments needed?
-Are the institution's most "valuable" assets adequately protected? - Do we have the appropriate leadership, talent, and bench strength to manage cyber risks?
-What are the risks to the institution in the event of unexpected turnover or inability to fill key positions? - Does the institution regularly test its incident response plan?
+Are the organization's most "valuable" assets adequately protected? - Do we have the appropriate leadership, talent, and bench strength to manage cyber risks?
+What are the risks to the organization in the event of unexpected turnover or inability to fill key positions? - Does the organization regularly test its incident response plan?
 How frequently are penetration and red team testing performed, and is there a formal process to address findings? - How often are data and systems backed up, and how accessible are the backups?
-Resilience is vital to restoring operations after an attack.
+Resilience is crucial to restoring operations after an attack.